 Resources for Those Affected by Suicide

-The following scholarly articles discuss suicidal ideation and related topics.
+The following scholarly articles and report discuss suicidal ideation and related topics.

 Suicide has emerged as a major cause of death from non-communicable disease worldwide, leading to a burgeoning interest in its prevention.
 Naturally, in this context one of the focuses of research and clinical interest is the presence of suicidal thinking—a potentially identifiable and reversible precursor of suicide—with much interest lately being in the relation between suicidal thinking and suicidal behavior.
 Thinking about suicidal thinking, The Lancet Psychiatry, Volume 7, Issue 11, 2020.